mtgjson/mtgjson-website/docs/files/all-cards/README.md

 :::

 ::: warning Deprecation Warning
-`tcgplayerPurchaseUrl` will be deprecated in v4.5.0.
+`tcgplayerPurchaseUrl` will be removed in v4.5.0.
 :::

 ### Structure